Tips for Negotiating Architectural Fees

 NEGOTIATE A FEE TO SUIT YOUR CIRCUMSTANCES

 All professional fees are negotiated.
-For each project we derive fees from an estimate of time and the resources needed to provide the extent of service necessary to achieve successful outcomes.
-It is important that this assessment happens as early as possible to make sure that everybody is clear about your needs.
+For each project, we derive fees from an estimate of time and the resources needed.
+These resources are necessary to supply the extent of service.
+This is essential to achieve successful outcomes.
+This assessment should happen as early as possible.
+This ensures that everybody is clear about your needs.

 The basis of the fee can vary, depending on the type and complexity of the project.
-The fee may be worked out as a percentage of the building cost, on an hourly basis, or simply as an agreed fixed sum.
-Fees for domestic work may range from about 7% and 18% for full services but may be considerably lower for partial services.
+The fee is worked out as a percentage of the building cost.
+It can also be on an hourly basis or simply as an agreed fixed sum.
+Fees for domestic work range from about 7% to 18% for full services.
+They be considerably lower for partial services.

 This flexibility enables us to settle on a fee that fits your individual circumstances.